ohiliazov/sgf-analyzer/README.md

     git clone https://github.com/jumpman24/leela-analysis-36
     cd leela-analysis-36

-Then simply run the script to analyze a game, providing the command to run to the leela executable, such as ./Leela0100GTP.exe or ./leela_0100_linux_x64, etc.
+Then run the script to analyze a game, providing the command with arguments:
+- file name of game to analyze
+- path to GTP version of Leela, such as ./Leela0100GTP.exe or ./leela_0100_linux_x64, etc.
+- other parameters are optional

-    sgfanalyze.py my_game.sgf my_game_analyzed.sgf --leela /PATH/TO/LEELA.exe
+    sgfanalyze.py my_game.sgf --leela /PATH/TO/LEELA.exe

 Some of available options: